Debo0013/IPL-Data-Analysis-/README.md

 ## IPL Data Analysis with Python ##

 Welcome to the IPL Data Analysis repository!
 In this project, we delve into the exciting world of the Indian Premier League (IPL) using Python.
-We've crunched the numbers, visualized the trends, and extracted insights that reveal the game's hidden stories.
+We've crunched the numbers, visualised the trends, and extracted insights that reveal the game's hidden stories.

 ## Project description ##